Vincent-Kowalski/Vincent-Kowalski.github.io/projects/Efectis.md

 From this and according to the previously-developped paragraph, I applied 3 typically used in fire engineering data transformations :
 - Temperature limitation up to 900°C : this is systematically performed by fire engineers and comes from the fact that 900°C is way enough to make classicly used construction material collapse.
 - Gaussian filter : curves usually show a very fractured graph and those high frequences oscillations would make the predictive model far less accurate.
 Gaussian filter acts as a low-pass filter to get rid of those oscillations
-- Curves extrapolation : certain sensor never get up to 900°C. Since we want to simulate the worst case fire scenario, we assume that everything in the
+- Curves extrapolation : certain sensors never get up to 900°C. However, in order to simulate the worst case fire scenario and to cancel the effects of under-oxygenation, we assume that all sensors that reach 300°C will actually go up to 900°C. It can be seen as a very coarse simplification but don't forget that this hypothesis is disavantageous anyway.
+If the fire requirements are verified under this hypothesis, it'll sure be for reality.
+Using the 10 last points of the curve, I implemented a quadratic extrapolation of the affected curves, up to 900°C.

 Those 3 processes had to be automated since it should apply to all the sensors of each simulation.
 With an approximate average of 40 sensors/simulatiuon, this represented approximately $107 \times 40 = 4280$ curves. <br/>
 <br/>